First, let me just come out and say it. I wanted really badly to make a sense/cents pun in the title of this post.

 Not very becoming of an ambassador, is it?

-But that was before I lived within five minutes of not one, but two, Whole Foods stores (one of them called Green Life … that’s Asheville for you).
+But that was before I lived within five minutes of not one, but two, Whole Foods stores.
 Fast forward four years since that post, and now I shop at Whole Foods just about every week.
 (And for the record, this has been true since the second store opened up very close to our house — way before this ambassadorship started.)

 Why the shift?
 Mainly, it’s that once we had children, my wife and I decided that healthy food was one area of our budget where we wouldn’t compromise.
 Besides being part of my job, it’s an investment that we’re betting will pay for itself in the long run.
 This isn’t to say you can’t get great food in other grocery stores — we just really enjoy shopping this way.